marigold-dev/training-nft-4/README.md

 ## Let's play

-1. Connect with your wallet an choose `alice` account (or one of the administrators you set on the smart contract earlier).
-You are redirected to the Administration /mint page as there is no nft minted yet
+1. Connect with your wallet an choose `alice` account _(or one of the administrators you set on the smart contract earlier)_.
+You are redirected to the Administration/mint page as there is no NFT minted yet
-2. Enter these values on the form for example :
+2. Create an asset, for example :

-- name : Saint Emilion - Franc la Rose
+- `name`: Saint Emilion - Franc la Rose
-- symbol : SEMIL
+- `symbol`: SEMIL
-- description : Grand cru 2007
+- `description`: Grand cru 2007
-- quantity : 1000
+- `quantity`: 1000

-3. Click on `Upload an image` an select a bottle picture on your computer
+3. Click on `Upload an image` and select a bottle picture on your computer
 4. Click on Mint button

 ![minting.png](./doc/minting.png)

-Your picture will be pushed to IPFS and will display, then you are asked to sign the mint operation
+Your picture will be pushed to IPFS and will be displayed, then your wallet will ask you to sign the `mint` operation.

 - Confirm operation
-- Wait less than 1 minutes until you get the confirmation notification, the page will refresh automatically
+- Wait less than 1 minute to get the confirmation notification, the page will be automatically refreshed

 ![minted.png](./doc/minted.png)

-Now you can see the `Trading` menu and the `Bottle offers` sub menu
+Now you can see the `Trading` menu and the `Bottle offers` sub-menu

 Click on the sub-menu entry

-You are owner of this bottle so you can make an offer on it
+You are owner of this bottle so you can create an offer on it

 - Enter a quantity
 - Enter a price offer
 - Click on `SELL` button
-- Wait a bit for the confirmation, then it refreshes and you have an offer attached to your NFT
+- Wait a bit for the confirmation, then once automatically refreshed you have an offer attached to your NFT!

 ![sell.png](./doc/sell.png)

 For buying,

-- Disconnect from your user and connect with another account (who has enough XTZ to buy at least 1 bottle)
+- Disconnect from your user and connect with another account _(who has enough XTZ to buy at least 1 bottle)_
-- The logged buyer can see that alice is selling some bottles from the unique collection
+- The buyer will see that alice is selling some bottles from the unique collection
 - Buy some bottles while clicking on `BUY` button
-- Wait for the confirmation, then the offer is updated on the market (depending how many bottle you bought)
+- Wait for the confirmation, then the offer is updated on the market _(depending how many bottle you bought)_
-- Click on `bottle offers` sub menu
+- Click on `bottle offers` sub-menu
 - You are now the owner of some bottles, you can resell a part of it at your own price, etc ...

 ![buy.png](./doc/buy.png)

-For adding more collections, go to the Mint page and repeat the process
+To add more collections, go to the Mint page and repeat the process.

 # :palm_tree: Conclusion :sun_with_face: